-Hemblington Church is now open to visitors on Tuesdays and Thursdays from 9.30 am until 5 pm and on Sundays after the service until 5 pm.
+Hemblington Church is now open to visitors every day from 9.30 am until 5 pm.

-We request that you follow government guidelines by cleaning you hands with the supplied antiseptic gel, providing your contact details and not entering the cordon off areas.
+We request that you follow government guidelines by cleaning your hands with the supplied antiseptic gel, providing your contact details and not entering the cordoned off areas.

 We hope you enjoy the history and peace of our lovely church.